Contracting gas P33955

 Some time ago, professor Oak bought an old flat that had no gas contract.
 What follows is a simpliflied model of the nightmare that he had to suffer.

 To acquire gas, you need two papers: one from the gas distributor, and another from the gas marketer.
 Initially, you have none of them.
-When you try to get a paper from the distributor, you will get it with probability pd.
-However, if you already have a paper from the marketer, you will lose it with probability qm (the distributor will decide that it is not good enough).
-Simetrically, when you try to get a paper from the marketer, you will get it with probability pm.
-However, if you already have a paper from the distributor, you will lose it with probability qd.
+When you try to get a paper from the distributor, you will get it with probability pdp_d.
+However, if you already have a paper from the marketer, you will lose it with probability qmq_m (the distributor will decide that it is not good enough).
+Simetrically, when you try to get a paper from the marketer, you will get it with probability pmp_m.
+However, if you already have a paper from the distributor, you will lose it with probability qdq_d.
 You spend a whole day every time that you try to get a paper.
 You win this stupid game when you first manage to have a valid paper from both the distributor and the marketer.

 Given all this information, and assuming an optimal strategy, what is the expected number of days to get both papers and therefore gas?